Jayaradha/WorkShop/README.md

 - Use the Spark shell to compose and execute Spark commands

-- Use Spark to analyze stock market data
+- Use Spark to analyze apache access.log file

 # Practice Lab